-No one likes to talk about death.
-And yet we’re all going to die.
-Obviously.
-Which makes for a strange paradox.
+No one likes to talk about death, and yet we’re all going to die—obviously.
+Which makes for an irksome paradox.

 And so we go about our day-to-day lives with these small little worries in the back of our minds, unsure what would happen if we got sick, if we died unexpectedly, if we became unconscious and could no longer make decisions for ourselves.

-But that could never happen to me! we think, knowing full well that it could, and it might.
-Young or old, we’re all one instant away from a disaster.
+But that could never happen to me! we think, knowing full well it could, and it might.
+Young or old, we’re all one brief moment away from a disaster.

-That doesn’t mean we need to be afraid, though.
-We just need to be prepared.
+We don’t need to be afraid, though—we just need to be prepared.

-Personally, I was unprepared for many, many years.
-But recently, I took worry by the hand and faced the fact that, at any time, I’m a moment away from death.
-So I decided to plan accordingly by obtaining or updating the following…
+I was unprepared for many, many years.
+Recently, though, I took worry by the hand and faced the fact that, at any time, I’m a moment away from death.
+So I decided to plan accordingly by obtaining or updating the following:

 Power of attorney.
 As an independent adult, it’s important for you to have a will.
-But something else that you need to consider is a power of attorney.
+But something else you must consider is a power of attorney.
 This document legally allows a chosen person to be in charge of your financial matters (such as conducting bank transactions and investing money), property matters (such as management of property), and other legal situations (such as operating a small business).
-In addition, a power of attorney is not only used in cases of disability and illness, but also in cases where you can’t be somewhere to sign a legal document.
+A power of attorney is not only used in cases of disability and illness, but also in cases where you can’t be somewhere to sign a legal document.

 Organ donor.
-See my article about the importance of becoming an organ donor: Here, Have an Organ.
+See my essay about the importance of becoming an organ donor: Here, Have an Organ.

 Although I intend to live for a long time, my deathbed ducks are now in a row.
 Even better, the worry has disappeared from the back of my mind.
-There are other documents and considerations you might want to consider, but the above four routes are a great start toward a more sound piece of mind.
+There are other documents and considerations you might want to consider, but the above four routes are a great start toward calm waters and a calm mind.

-I used LegalZoom for the above documents, as well as for other basic legal documentation needs.
-There are also free online resources like wikiHow that can point you in the right direction.
-For more complex taxation or legal matters, I seek my CPA’s or lawyer’s council.
+I used LegalZoom for some of the above documents, as well as for other basic legal documentation needs.
+There are also free online resources like WikiHow that can point you in the right direction.
+For more complex taxation or legal matters, I seek the counsel of my CPA or attorney.